MarkPflug/Sylvan.BuildTools.Resources/README.md

 ```

 ## Running Sylvan.BuildTools.Resources.Tests on Unix

 If you'd like to develop Sylvan.BuildTools.Resources under Mono, and encounter issues with reference assemblies not being found while running tests, you might need to run something similar beforehand ([source1](https://stackoverflow.com/a/55070707), [source2](https://github.com/Microsoft/msbuild/issues/2728#issuecomment-345381357)):
 ```sh
 export FrameworkPathOverride=/lib/mono/4.6-api
 ```

 ## Release Notes:

+_0.6.0_
+ - Adds support for generating static code from a folder holding static resources (non-localizable).

 _0.4.0_
  - Adds code comments to generated code, allowing projects that use WarningsAsErrors and DocumentationFile to compile without error.